QuantumMaterialsModelling/bands4vasp/README.md

    This command will pass all directories with numbers from 1-1000 (also with leading zeros) and the name 'calc'
    => 1calc, 01calc, 001calc, 2calc, ....

-* **Fermisurface** calculations need the same structure as the multi path calculations, but also the option --fermi need do be added.
+* **Fermisurface** calculations need the same structure as the multi path calculations and additionally with option flag --fermi.

 => b4vasp --fermi %calc